20+ BEST Things to Do in Florence for First Time Visitors

 20. Day Trips

 If you have plenty of spare time in Florence, it is worth considering going on a day trip to neighboring towns and cities!
-By going on a day trip, you have a chance to experience the magic of the Tuscan region and or even cities like Rome.
+By going on a day trip, you have a chance to experience the magic of the Tuscan region and even nearby cities like Rome.

-22. Discovering Florence Street Art
+21. Discovering Florence Street Art

 Florence is a city where art runs through absolutely everything.
 Here you find art in the culture, museums, culinary scene, the people, and even the streets.

-If you want to maximize how much street art you see, and learn about the famous street artists, this could be the perfect experience for you!👇
+If you want to maximize how much street art you see, and learn about the famous street artists, this could be the perfect experience for you! 👇

 First Time in Florence FAQs